atoates/router_logger/docs/ENVIRONMENT-VARIABLES.md

 # SSL certificate validation (set to 'false' if certificate issues)
 IRONWIFI_REJECT_UNAUTHORIZED=false

+# Hour of day to run daily deduplication (0-23, default: 3 = 3 AM)
+IRONWIFI_DEDUPLICATION_HOUR=3
 ```

 **Important**: The API provides guest data (username, name, auth time) but NOT the `Called-Station-Id` (router MAC).
 For linking guests to specific routers, you MUST configure the IronWifi **webhook** which sends RADIUS accounting data.

+**Deduplication**: The system automatically removes duplicate guest records daily.
+Duplicates are identified by matching username or email.
+When duplicates are found, the most recent record is kept and data from others is merged (MAC addresses, auth counts, etc.).

 ### ClickUp Integration